Accelerating

 Our Story

-Recognizing the significance of our innovation [de Kruijf et al., Rev. Sci.
+Building on this innovation [de Kruijf et al., Rev. Sci.
 Instrum.
-94, 054707 (2023)], we took a major step forward in 2024 by bringing our cryogenic probe station to the market, made possible through the SPINnovate Seed Grant of the NCCR SPIN and the Propelling Grant of the University of Basel.
+94, 054707 (2023)], we took a major step forward in 2024 by bringing our cryo-prober to market.
+Early development was supported by the SPINnovate Grant of the NCCR SPIN and the Propelling Grant of the University of Basel.

-Our team of experienced and highly skilled researchers and engineers is committed to delivering cutting-edge technology to the scientific and R&D communities.
-Based in Switzerland, we adhere to the highest standards of quality and precision in everything we do.
+Today, our team of experienced researchers and engineers is dedicated to delivering cutting-edge technology to the scientific and R&D communities.
+Based in Switzerland, we adhere to the highest standards of quality, precision, and engineering excellence in everything we do.

-Join us on this journey as we continue to innovate and push the boundaries of what’s possible in cryogenic probing and beyond.
+Join us on this journey as we continue to innovate and push the boundaries of what is possible in cryogenic probing and beyond.

 The development of microelectronic devices relies on rapid feedback from electrical characterization measurements.
-At room temperature, high-throughput device testing is typically performed using a probe station.
-This process involves gently pushing electrical probes into contact with each device on a wafer, testing them one-by-one as the probes move from one device to the next.
-This procedure can be fully automated, enabling the efficient collection of statistical data on device performance.
+At room temperature, high-throughput device testing is performed using a probe station.
+This process involves gently pushing electrical probes into contact with each device on a wafer, testing them one by one as the probes move from device to device.
+The procedure can be fully automated, enabling efficient collection of statistical data on device performance.

 Cryogenic electronics are devices that require operation at extremely low temperatures to unlock novel functionalities.
 Examples include superconducting or spin qubits, which are the fundamental building blocks of quantum computers.
-Developing these devices requires a method for rapidly acquiring characterization data at their operational temperatures.
+Efficient development of these devices requires rapid acquisition of characterization data at their operational temperatures.

 Our Team